 What to bring

-Please bring photograph identification which shows your current name and signature.
-A passport or photo driver's licence would normally be sufficient, however check the instructions that come with your documents as occasionally several forms of identification are required.
+You must bring photographic identification which shows your current name and signature.
+A passport of photo driver’s licence is normally sufficient, however check the instructions that come with your documents that are to be notarised.
+You may be refused entry to the consulate without proper identification.

 We recommend bringing additional copies of the documents that you need signing for emergency use.